thanhtutoo/vercel-deploy/README.md

 - [ ] pagination
 - [ ] All components, layout and templates to be developed from scratch, not allowed to use any off the shelf templates or packages - need to rewrite some ui components ( select dropdown ) if time permits. ( timebox )

+- ritesh
+  unit test - how to approach the components - get feedback on what could be improved. bugfix